Buick Lucerne Insurance Rates

 Rates are averaged for all Buick Lucerne models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers that tend to have accidents or serious violations could be forced to pay on average $1,170 more annually to buy Buick Lucerne insurance
+- Drivers considered higher risk that have major violations or accidents may have to pay on average $1,100 more annually to insure their Lucerne

 Rate Tables and Charts